bill-coax/android_sp16_native_app/README.md

+# Coax's Basic SP16 App

+We have added modbus support and several components for reading out versions and extra data.

+The original notes are from nordic.
 # Android-nRF-UART

 nRF UART app can be used to connect to Bluetooth® Smart devices running a custom Nordic Semiconductor UART service.
 When connected, the app can send and receive ASCII and UTF-8 text strings.